bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

         Containers that hold all the various objects (such as :term:`renderers<Renderer>`, :term:`glyphs<Glyph>`, or
         :term:`annotations<Annotation>`) of a visualization.
 The
-        :ref:`userguide_interfaces_plotting` interface provides the
+        :ref:`userguide_interfaces_plotting` interface provides the |figure|
-        :func:`~bokeh.plotting.figure` function to help with assembling all the necessary objects.
+        function to help with assembling all the necessary objects.

     Renderer
         General term for any method or function that draws elements of the plot.